Britt Grant

-Elizabeth "Britt" Cagle Grant (born February 1, 1978) is an American attorney and judge who is a United States circuit judge of the United States Court of Appeals for the Eleventh Circuit.
+Britt Cagle Grant (born 1978) is an American attorney and judge who is a United States circuit judge of the United States Court of Appeals for the Eleventh Circuit.
 She is a former Justice of the Supreme Court of Georgia.

 Early life and legal career

-Grant was born Elizabeth Britt Cagle in 1978 in Atlanta, Georgia.
+Grant was born Elizabeth Britt Cagle in Atlanta, Georgia.
 Grant attended high school at The Westminster Schools.
-She studied English literature and politics at Wake Forest University, graduating with a Bachelor of Arts summa cum laude in 2000.
+She studied English literature and politics at Wake Forest University, graduating with a Bachelor of Arts, summa cum laude, in 2000.

 From 2000 to 2004, Grant worked for then-Congressman Nathan Deal in Washington, D.C., and served in various roles in the administration of President George W. Bush.
 She then attended Stanford Law School, where she was a managing editor of the Stanford Journal of International Law and a senior articles editor of the Stanford Law and Policy Review.
 Grant also served as president of the school's Federalist Society chapter.
 She graduated with a Juris Doctor with distinction in 2007.

-Grant was thereafter a law clerk to then-Judge Brett Kavanaugh of the United States Court of Appeals for the District of Columbia Circuit.
+Grant was a law clerk to then-Judge Brett Kavanaugh of the United States Court of Appeals for the District of Columbia Circuit from 2007 to 2008.
+From 2008 to 2012, Grant was in private practice at the law firm Kirkland & Ellis.
+From 2012 to 2014, she was an attorney for legal policy in the Office of the Georgia Attorney General.